Npoubko/bpg/README.md

     "Bodybuilder" refers to any man who builds his physical form in any masculine fashion, including martial arts.

-    Rational discourse and logical delineation of thinking are the hallmarks of this thread.

-    Please provide quotes, literature (scientific or otherwise) and links to informative content.
+    Rational discourse and logical delineation of thinking are the hallmarks of this thread.Please provide quotes, literature (scientific or otherwise) and links to informative content.

     The mind is a part the body, therefore a fully actualized man must seek to build his mind alongside his body, otherwise he is lopsided.